m-a-h-e/m-a-h-e.github.io/neural_network.md

 >Neural networks are made of connected layers of [Artificial Neurons](artificial_neuron.md).

-These layers of neurons are coupled by weighted connections which are adjusted during the learning process in a way to minimize the prediction error of the network, using error gradient [Backpropagation](https://en.wikipedia.org/wiki/Backpropagation).
-This optimization method has been published in 1986 by [Geoffrey Hinton](https://en.wikipedia.org/wiki/Geoffrey_Hinton) et. al.
+These layers of neurons are coupled by weighted connections which are adjusted during the learning process in a way to minimize the prediction error of the network, using error gradient [Backpropagation](https://en.wikipedia.org/wiki/Backpropagation), an optimization method, that has been published in 1986 by [Geoffrey Hinton](https://en.wikipedia.org/wiki/Geoffrey_Hinton) et. al.

-A good way to build neural networks is to define the following basic building blocks which make it easy to assemble neural networks of different structure and arbitrary complexity:
+A good way to build neural networks is to define the following basic elements, which make it easy to create neural networks of different structure and arbitrary complexity:

+## Connect layer

-#### **Connect layer** *(to implement sums of weighted connections)*
+>To implement sums of weighted connections.

 - [Dense connected layer](dense_connected_layer.md)
 - [Convolution layer](convolutional_networks.md)
 - [UpConvolution layer](autoencoder.md)
 - Pooling layer

+## Function layer

-#### **Function layer** *(to implement neuron activation functions)*
+>To implement neuron activation functions.

 - [Linear](https://github.com/maideas/numpy-neural-network/blob/master/Linear.ipynb)
 - [ReLU](https://github.com/maideas/numpy-neural-network/blob/master/ReLU.ipynb)